Every time I head to Serengeti, my heart skips a beat. Serengeti, here I come … again and again.

 Serengeti has so much to offer.
 My time in Northern Serengeti and Central Serengeti gave me a glimpse of hills, valleys, rivers, endless plains, long grass, short grass, stunning kopjes, bushy terrain, woodlands and more.

-Great lodges here to unwind end of the day.
+Great Safari Lodges here to unwind end of the day.

-At the end of the day, it feels so good having a comfortable bucket shower [common in most tented camps] and then heading to the main lounge and dining area.
-Usually the first stop is the campfire [unless is rains like it did for me at Dunia Camp] where you get to relax with your drink and get to know other guests.
+At the end of the day, the campfire or lounge area is where you get to relax with your drink and get to know other guests.
 This is when the stories start.
 Who got to see what, were and do you have pictures to share?
 You get to sharing things like where are you from, why Tanzania, where are you going next, etc. I usually get the envious, how many time have you been on Safari?.
 Plenty but many more to come.

 What a thrilling experience this was for me.
 No vehicles, seeing animals on foot, adrenaline pumping moments and you being able to hear your breath as you try to be still when a buffalo is 30 ft away from you.
 I would jump at a chance to be out there again.
 I ended my day sitting with a cold Kilimanjaro beer on a kopje, watching one of the most memorable sunsets in Serengeti.

-Let us Plan your Safari to amazing Serengeti.
+Let us get you to amazing Serengeti.
 You can make your own list.